Just out 20 January 2026

 These essential workers are responsible not just for their own survival but for that of their families, and make a substantial contribution to the rural economy.
 In the absence of other economic alternatives, these women have a brave, determined battle on their hands every day to cope with the hard working conditions in the fields.
 They are part of a permanent struggle for survival, dignity and socioeconomic independence.

-However, their contributions remain invisible and largely unrecognised, creating a gap between their true importance in economic systems and their social visibility.
-These women workers are often the victims of marginalisation, harassment, legal weakness and hidden exploitation.
+However, women farmworkers' contributions to family budgets and the agricultural economy are rarely recognised.
+They only very rarely have formal contracts, and are often the victims of marginalisation, harassment, legal weakness and hidden exploitation.
 Their daily lives are marked by low pay, precariousness, poor social protection, risks in terms of health and accidents, and vulnerability in the event of pandemics such as Covid-19.

 It is not until times of crisis (fatal accidents, Covid-19, etc) that the daily lives of women agricultural workers, on the fringes of society and policy, become more visible in the media and on social networks, and prompt a degree of indignation.
 However, that visibility is only sporadic and short-lived, and eventually dwindles and is forgotten.

-Women agricultural workers are a vital part of the agricultural workforce.
+Women agricultural workers are a vital part of the agricultural workforce in North Africa.
 However, very few public policies take any interest in them, and there has been little research on them until now.

 An issue devoted to women farmworkers in North Africa

 In this special issue of the journal Alternatives Rurales published in November 2025, researchers from Morocco, France and Tunisia look into this little-explored reality.
-They present an overall picture of the conditions for women agricultural workers in Morocco and the Mediterranean (Spain, Tunisia and France) that shows their needs and the constraints on them.
-The issue shines the spotlight on their daily lives, in a situation in which overt protest is particularly difficult.
+They present an overall picture of the conditions for women agricultural workers in Morocco and the Mediterranean (Spain, Tunisia and France), providing greater knowledge of their daily life, the constraints they face, their adaptation strategies and their aspirations.

 We do not have insurance!
 If we fall off a lorry, nobody worries about us.
 We are sometimes forced to work all day without food!
 If the boss doesn't like you, he won't even pay you for your day's work.